annaswaheed/Parstagram/README.md

 - [X] User can view comments on a post.
 (3pts)
 - [X] User can add a new comment.
 (5pts)

+## Sprint 2 Issues Completed
+- [X] Make Today Trending Stock screen dynamic
+@annaswaheed
+@manuelcastroFau

+- [X] investigate how the visualization of price data as graph
+@annaswaheed

+- [X] create a user profile in swift UI
+@Velo23

+- [X] write the library for the Yahoo API to get the stock info
+@annaswaheed
+@manuelcastroFau

+## Sprint 1 Issues Completed

+- [X] Login Page UI.
+@manuelcastroFau

+- [X] User should be able to login
+@manuelcastroFau

+- [X] create the List of stocks UI
+@annaswaheed
+@manuelcastroFau

+- [X] Connect the application to the back4apps
+@manuelcastroFau

 The following **bonus** features are implemented:

 - [ ] User can add a profile picture.
 (2pts)